Natural disasters, terrorist attacks, and criminal activity can all disrupt the critical energy infrastructure that Europeans depend on.

 While national authorities are primarily responsible for the protection of energy facilities such as power plants and transmission lines, energy disruptions can be felt across national borders.
-A European dimension to help manage the risks across the EU is therefore needed.
+A Europe-wide approach to help manage the risks across the EU is therefore needed.

 Programme for European Critical Infrastructure

-The EU's Programme for European Critical Infrastructure Protection (EPCIP) for energy, transportation, and finance focuses on four main areas:
+The European Programme for European Critical Infrastructure Protection (EPCIP) for energy, transportation, and finance focuses on four main areas:

-- the creation of a procedure to identify and assess Europe's critical infrastructures and learn how to better protect them.
-This procedure was established for the energy and transport sectors in the Identification of European Critical Infrastructures Directive.
-Classified nonbinding guidelines were also produced.
+- creating a procedure to identify and assess Europe's critical infrastructure and learn how to better protect it.
+This procedure was established for the energy and transport sectors in the Identification and Designation of European Critical Infrastructures Directive

-- measures to aid protection including expert groups at EU level and the creation of the Critical Infrastructure Warning Information Network (CIWIN) – an internet-based communication system for exchanging information, studies, and best practices.
+- measures to aid infrastructure protection, including EU-appointed expert groups and the creation of the Critical Infrastructure Warning Information Network (CIWIN) – an internet-based communication system for exchanging information, studies, and best practices.

-- funding for over 100 critical infrastructure protection projects between 2007 and 2013.
-These projects focused on a variety of issues including national and European information sharing and alerting systems, the development of ways to assess interdependence between ICT and electricity transmission networks, and the creation of a 'good practices' manual for policy makers.
+- funding for over 100 critical infrastructure protection projects from 2007 onwards .
+These projects focused on a variety of issues including national and European information sharing and alerting systems, the development of ways to assess interdependence between electronic and electricity transmission networks, and the creation of a 'good practice' manual for policy makers.

 - international cooperation with European Economic Area (EEA) and European Free Trade Area (EFTA) countries, as well as expert meetings between the EU, USA, and Canada.